 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the College's basic financial statements.
 The introductory section and supplemental financial information are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by Title 2, U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements for Federal Awards, and is also not a required part of the basic financial statements.
+The schedule of expenditures of federal and state awards is presented for purposes of additional analysis as required by Title 2, U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements for Federal Awards, and Texas Single Audit Circular and State and is also not a required part of the basic financial statements.
 The accompanying other supplementary information is presented for purposes of additional analysis and is also not a required part of the basic financial statements.